 The Company classifies operating expenses by nature.
-Compared to 2014, operating expenses increased by 3.2 %, mainly due to the increase in other operating expenses.
-Personnel costs increased mainly due to the increase in the number of employees.
+Personnel costs increased mainly due to the increase in the Gross claims paid grew by 27.8 % in 2015.
+Compared to year-number of employees.
 There was also an increase in the cost of legal services.